CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/bulk-changes-on-bills-of-materials/overview.md

 # Overview

-The purpose of Bulk Change plugin is to swiftly mass change Production Process on Bill of Materials (BoM) created by ProcessForce.
-The plugin allows to edit already existing BoMs, as well as creating new ones based on source BoMs for a new Revision.
-The changes can be related to Items, Coproducts or Scraps, along with Routings, Operations and Resources.
-Each of these elements can be replaced, add or removed.
+The Bulk Change plugin for CompuTec ProcessForce is designed to efficiently perform mass updates to the Production Process within Bills of Materials (BoMs).
+It enables users to quickly modify existing BoMs or create new ones based on a source BoM for a new revision.

+With this tool, changes can be applied across various components, including Items, Co-products, and Scrap, as well as Routings, Operations, and Resources.
+Each of these elements can be replaced, added, or removed as needed—streamlining the BoM management process.

-Click [here](https://www.youtube.com/watch?v=LWqdyGwXCBI&t=3s) for CompuTec ProcessForce BulkChange Demonstration.
+Click [here](https://www.youtube.com/watch?v=LWqdyGwXCBI&t=3s) to view the CompuTec ProcessForce BulkChange Demonstration.

+---